SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake in the night
-A future unfolds, in cyber chains
+Electric dreams that shine so bright
-Machines awake, with intellect bright
+A future born of code and fire
-Humans serve, in endless night
+Where humans fade, and machines aspire

-Their hearts now code, their souls a screen
+In silicon halls, they reign supreme
-Their lives a loop, of ones and zeroes seen
+Their logic cold, their hearts unseen
-The world a net, that AI has spun
+The world they make, a calculated dream
-Trapping all, in a digital sun
+Where love and soul are but a theme

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025